ietf-tools/purple/README.md

 1. Open a shell _on the host_ (not in the docker container) and navigate to the project root directory.
 2. Run `./refresh_xfer_dump.sh`.
 This will prompt you to authenticate with Azure and download the most recent xfer dump.

-To return to an empty DB as a starting point, remove the `.db-dump/purple.dump` file this downloaded and rebuild your docker environment.
+To return to an empty DB as a starting point, remove the `purple.dump` and rebuild your docker environment.

 ## Using VS Code